yesihaveidea/myrtille/README.md

 You can also upload/download file(s) to/from the user documents folder with the "My documents" button.
 Note that it requires the rdp server to be localhost (same machine as the http server).

+Myrtille doesn't support the mouse pointer shadow.
+If enabled for the user, you have to disable it (not much difference anyway).
+See "Notes and limitations" into DOCUMENTATION.md.

 ## Third-party
 Myrtille uses the following licensed software:
 - RDP client: FreeRDP 0.8.2 (https://github.com/FreeRDP/FreeRDP-old), licensed under Apache 2.0 license.